User5678953/Reelnews_Frontend/README.md

 - **Local Storage:** The app uses local storage to save archived articles and user preferences.

-- **User Authentication:** Users can register and log in to their accounts to access personalized features.
-  - **JWT token:** on Register Users recieve a unique token from the backend

 - **Simple Navigation:** The app uses Flutter's navigation system to switch between different screens and features.

 - **API Fetching:** The app uses Gnews API https://gnews.io/ to fetch news.